Divyanshu960/Chatbot/README.md

 # Chatbot
 Chatbot made in Python
-And through webscraping for college purpose
+And through webscraping for college .